 shuts off the UPS must be kept low).
 When powerd sees the UPS control

-line go high, it writes FAIL
+line go high, it writes FAIL to /etc/powerfail and

 sends the

-signal.
+initd process a SIGPWR signal.
 When the control line goes low

-again, it writes OK
+again, it writes OK to /etc/powerfail and sends initd

-a SIGPWR
+a SIGPWR signal.

-When it receives a SIGPWR
+When it receives a SIGPWR, it looks at /etc/powerfail.

-If it contains FAIL
+If it contains FAIL it runs the powerfail entry from

-.
-If it contains OK
+/etc/inittab.
+If it contains OK it runs the

-entry from inittab
+powerokwait entry from inittab.